Italian battleship Ammiraglio di Saint Bon

 Ammiraglio di Saint Bon served in the active squadron of the Italian navy for the first several years of her career.
 She was assigned to the 3rd Division during the Italo-Turkish War of 1911–1912.
 During the war, she was involved in the seizure of the island of Rhodes, where she provided gunfire support to Italian infantry.
-The ship was obsolescent by World War I and was slated to be broken up in 1914–1915, but the need for warships granted Ammiraglio di Saint Bon a respite.
+The ship was obsolescent by World War I and was slated to be broken up in 1914–1915, but the need for warships granted Ammiraglio di Saint Bon a reprieve.
 She spent the war as a harbor defense ship in Venice and, after April 1916, was used primarily as a floating anti-aircraft battery.
 She was stricken from the naval register in June 1920 and subsequently broken up for scrap.